michail-nikolaev/task-force-arma-3-radio/README_EN.md

 * Start the game with `@CBA_A3` & `@task_force_radio` add-ons (Community Base Addons: A3 Beta & Task Force Arrowhead Radio).
 It can be done by adding the mod names to the game shortcut after the EXE file `…\arma3.exe -mod=@CBA_A3;@task_force_radio`, however, it is recommended to enable the necessary mods in the game settings (`Settings -> Expansions`).
 * Join the same channel with other players using the radio, or you will be navigated to the `TaskForceRadio` channel, if there is one at the start of a mission.

-> If you’ve got the same nick both in the game profile and TeamSpeak - plugin will change your nickname in TS during the game.
+> You will get the same nick both in the game profile and TeamSpeak - plugin will change your nickname in TS during the game.

-> Make sure your game nickname contains at least 3 characters and doesn't contain `@`.
+> Make sure your game nickname contains at least 3 characters.

 > It is not recommended to use the plugin with simultaneous connection to multiple servers in TeamSpeak.